rosflight/rosflight_firmware/docs/developer-guide/writing-documentation.md

 All documentation for the entire ROSflight stack (both firmware and ROS code) belongs in this "MkDocs" webpage.
 This guide explains how to build the documentation on your own local computer so you can view changes as you write and contribute to the documentation.

-## Install mkdocs and LaTeX support
+## Install mkdocs and LaTeX Support

 This is easy: